ralfebert/IndentedTree/README.md

 # IndentedTree

-A Swift package that allows to represent trees in a recursive and a flat data structure:
+A Swift package that allows to represent trees in a recursive

 ```swift
 let recursiveTree =